NFrancart/CircularConstructionTools/README.md

  3) The Planetary Boundary Tool is used to set an absolute target for a project's climate impact, by scaling down the Planetary Boundary for climate change.
 This involves several normative choices, which are explained further in the Doughnut Economics for Urban Development manual - see https://www.home.earth/doughnut
  4) The Upfront Carbon Tool provides a simple way of visualizing greenhouse gas emissions from a project happening today.
 It provides alternative ways of visualizing results from an existing LCA study.

+If you want to edit or modify the tools, use the password CCUD to unlock any sheet.